“Do any of you feel pain anywhere?”

 What religions do wrong is teach people that there’s someone else beyond them who has the control.

-This makes people distance themselves from their own true powers and feel as if they don’t have any responsibility in their choices and actions.
+This makes people distance themselves from their own true powers and feel as if they don’t have any responsibility for their choices and actions.
 This is why people do awful things or don’t do enough.

 I hear in every one of our wishes that we’re not praying to God, but when we pray we pray to Ourselves to make the right choices.